apache/celix/documents/building/README.md

 # Apache Celix - Building and Installing
 Apache Celix aims to be support a broad range of UNIX platforms.

-Currently the [continuous integration build server](https://travis-ci.org/apache/celix) builds and tests Apache Celix for:
+Currently, the [continuous integration build server](https://travis-ci.org/apache/celix) builds and tests Apache Celix for:

 * Ubuntu Bionic Beaver (20.04)
     * GCC